NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Salt Glider.md

 abilities_mid:
   - name: ""
   - name: "Water Vulnerability"
     desc: "  Water rapidly degrades the spines that cover a salt stalker.
-A salt stalker immersed in water, stuck in a rain storm, or otherwise soaked is Slowed 1.\nSpells or effects that temporarily drench a salt stalker, such as _Hydraulic Push_ or a bucket of water, cause the salt stalker to become slowed 1 for 1d4 rounds.\nAs long as it is slowed in this way, a salt stalker cannot make spines Strikes."
+A salt stalker immersed in water, stuck in a rain storm, or otherwise soaked is [[Conditions/Slowed|Slowed 1]].\n\nSpells or effects that temporarily drench a salt stalker, such as _[[Spells/Hydraulic Push|Hydraulic Push]]_ or a bucket of water, cause the salt stalker to become slowed 1 for 1d4 rounds.\n\nAs long as it is slowed in this way, a salt stalker cannot make spines Strikes."

   - name: "Gliding Drop"
     desc: "`pf2:2`  The salt glider Strides, grabs a willing Medium or smaller creature, then Flies up to its fly Speed while carrying its ally.
-At the end of this movement, the salt glider drops the creature onto the ground below.\nThe dropped creature takes 10 less damage than usual for a fall from that height.
-If the carried creature was a salt stalker and it lands adjacent to an enemy, it can spend a reaction to make a melee Strike against that creature.\nThe salt glider can grab an unwilling creature with this ability by succeeding at an Athletics check against the creature's Fortitude DC.
+At the end of this movement, the salt glider drops the creature onto the ground below.\n\nThe dropped creature takes 10 less damage than usual for a fall from that height.
+If the carried creature was a salt stalker and it lands adjacent to an enemy, it can spend a reaction to make a melee Strike against that creature.\n\nThe salt glider can grab an unwilling creature with this ability by succeeding at an Athletics check against the creature's Fortitude DC.
 On a failure, the salt glider fails to grab the creature, though it can still finish its movement."

 attacks:
   - name: ""